-Calgary Learns supports foundational learning for adults – that is our core work.
+Calgary Learns supports foundational learning opportunities for adults – that is our core work.
 We are often asked to define our terms.
 Questions like ‘what’s the difference between literacy and foundational learning?’.

-The Community Adult Learning Program Guidelines (2020) define Literacy as follows:
+The Community Adult Learning Program Guidelines (2020) defines literacy and foundational learning as follows:

 “The ability to identify, understand, interpret, create, communicate, compute and use printed and written materials associated within varying contexts.
 Literacy, numeracy, the skills and habits needed to engage in learning, the ability to use basic digital technology, and proficiency in the English language are core skills Albertans need to be able to participate actively in society, pursue further learning, and be successful in their work.
 For this reason, the Community Adult Learning Program is focused on ensuring adult foundational learners in all funded communities are able to access learning opportunities and supports in these areas. “